FranzTamani/turBOT/README.md

 - `./test-script.sh`

-To read more about our test suite [Click Here](https://github.com/FranzTamani/turBOT/blob/main/testing-suite/readme.md)
+To read more about our test suite see the [README](https://github.com/FranzTamani/turBOT/blob/main/testing-suite/readme.md)